Fibromyalgia Basics

 Feels Like the Flu

-Most people with fibromyalgia describe it as bad case of the flu that never goes away.
+Most people with fibromyalgia describe it as a bad case of the flu that never goes away.
 Scientifically, evidence supports the concept that the disease resembles a chronic viral infection.

 Research shows that these immune cells are on the rampage in people with fibromyalgia.
 But instead of causing symptoms for only a day or two, these cells remain in the “enraged” mode.
 This produces a chronic state of flu-like symptoms.